dotnet/arcade/Documentation/ArcadeSdk.md

 Arcade SDK is a set of msbuild props and targets files and packages that provide common build features used across multiple repos, such as CI integration, packaging, VSIX and VS setup authoring, testing, and signing via Microbuild.

 The infrastructure of each [repository that contributes to .NET Core 3.0 stack](TierOneRepos.md) is built on top of Arcade SDK.
-This allows us to orchestrate the build of the entire stack as well as built the stack from source.
+This allows us to orchestrate the build of the entire stack as well as build the stack from source.
 These repositories are expected to be on the latest version of the Arcade SDK.

 Repositories that do not participate in .NET Core 3.0 build may also use Arcade SDK in order to take advantage of the common  infrastructure.